emirgo/POLHAL/README.md

 ## Why POLHAL?
 The sole reason I develop this HAL is for my own use and because I can.
 There is no logical reason behind it.<br>
 <br>
+## Documentation
+Documentation will be filled in here as the roadmap progresses.
+Soon I will be writing the GPIO library documentation.
 <br>
 If you have something to enhance or carry this HAL beyond what it is please feel free to contribute.